Developing Your Teaching and Preparing for the Academic Job Market

 The graduate student will:

-• Participate in CTE Teaching Orientation for TA's or Adjuncts as well as teach at Duquesne University for 2 semesters by the time of program completion.
+• Participate in a CTE Teaching Orientation as well as teach at Duquesne University for 2 semesters by the time of program completion.

-• Complete 1 professional interaction about teaching and learning.
+• Participate in a professional interaction about teaching and learning.

 Advanced Certificate of University Teaching Requirements